-The term 'altruism' was used by Emile Durkheim to describe a Suicide committed for the benefit of others or for the community: this would include self-sacrifice for military objectives in wartime.
+The term 'altruism' was used by David Emile Durkheim to describe a suicide committed for the benefit of others or for the community: this would include self-sacrifice for military objectives in wartime.
 Altruistic suicides reflect a courageous indifference to the loss of one's life.

 Sociobiologists argue that altruistic behaviour has its roots in self-interest, the unconscious desire to protect one's genetic heritage.
 Critics of sociobiology respond that altruism is evident between individuals and in social situations where people are completely unrelated genetically and claim that human conduct and motivations cannot be explained without reference to the values and norms of culture.